Annual Renewal

 4. What happens if I don't renew?

-If you fail to complete your renewal or resigned from the College before October 1st at 11:59 pm EDT, a 20% late fee will automatically be added to your annual fee payment.
+If you fail to complete your renewal or resign from the College before October 1st at 11:59 pm EDT, a 20% late fee will automatically be added to your annual fee payment.

-If you do not complete your online renewal and pay the required fees within the given 30-day period or if you choose not to resign from the College, your certificate of registration will be suspended.
+If you don’t complete your online renewal and pay the required fees within the given 30-day period, or if you choose not to resign from the College, your certificate of registration will be suspended.
 This suspended status will be reflected on the College’s Public Register, and your employer will be notified.

 5. Can I complete a paper renewal form?

-No. You must complete your renewal form using CASLPO's online renewal system.
+No. You need to complete your renewal using CASLPO's online renewal system.
+If you don't have a computer, here are a few suggestions:

 2. Use the computer of a family member or a colleague; or